webplatform/docs/apis/canvas/CanvasRenderingContext2D/fillStyle/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
 {{Summary_Section|The current style used to fill shapes.
-The style can be a string containing a CSS color, a gradient object, or a pattern object. }}
+The style can be a string specifying a CSS color, or a gradient object, or a pattern object.}}
 {{API_Object_Property
 |Property_applies_to=canvas/objects/CanvasRenderingContext2D
 |Read_only=No